Muldrow, Oklahoma: Demographics

-Government

-The post office is located at 600 East Shawntel Smith Boulevard.

 Education

 Muldrow's public schools are Muldrow Elementary, Muldrow Middle School, and Muldrow High School.
 The elementary school is located on Main Street, while the high school and middle school are located on Shawntel Smith Boulevard.

 Parks and recreation

 Muldrow City Park has a playground, a walking/jogging trail, two basketball courts, a volleyball court, a large covered pavilion, a children's splash pad, and a creek.
 Special events are held there, including Old Settler's Day.

 Muldrow Lake is to the northeast of town.
 In one year’s spring Wildlife Department catch-and-release survey of lakes smaller than 1000 acres, Muldrow City Lake produced the most bass per hour, at 195.

 Robert S. Kerr Reservoir, located in the picturesque Cookson Hills country and featuring 250 miles of rugged, irregular shoreline, is to the west-southwest.

 Sequoyah’s Cabin Museum is about 12 miles north-northwest of town.
 It features the actual one-room log cabin built in 1829 by Sequoyah, creator of the Cherokee written language, surrounded by a 10-acre park, and is complete with relics and documents associated with his life.
 The site is listed on the National Register of Historic Places listings in Sequoyah County, Oklahoma.